Bealby/magnet-fishing/README.md

 #### Contact

-- Ensure a centred header is displayed for all devices
+- Ensure a centred header is displayed for all devices.
-- Ensure form and fields are centred for all devices
+- Ensure form fields are centred for all devices.
 - Ensure all fields are `required` by typing in an incorrect `name` but correct `Email` and `Comment`.
 Click Send.
-Pop up should display 'Please fill in this field`
+Pop-up should display 'Please fill in this field`
 - Type in an incorrect `Email` but correct `Name` and `Comment`.
   Click Send.
-Pop up should display 'Please include @ sign'.
+Pop-up should display 'Please include @ sign'.
 - Type in incorrect `Comment` but correct `Name` and `Email`.
 Click Send.
-Pop up should display 'Please fill in this field`
+Pop-up should display 'Please fill in this field`
 - Input all fields with correct `Name`, `Email` format and `Message`.
   Click send.
-  Pop Up Window  should be displayed.
-"Message Sent - We will be in touch soon!`
+Pop-up should displayed, "Message Sent - We will be in touch soon!`
 - Turn off internet connection.
 Input all fields correctly.
 Click send.
-  Pop up window should display "Message Fail "Please check connection and try again".
+Pop-up should display, "Message Fail - Please check connection and try again".
-- Ensure send icon hovers grey
+- Ensure `Send` icon hovers grey.
 - For smaller devices run through steps above.

 #### Footer

-Ensure that Copyright text in footer is centred for all devices.
+Ensure that Copyright text in footer is centred at at bottom of page for all devices.

 #### Desktop Browsers